jucacrispim/mongomotor/docs/source/guide/defining-documents.rst

 If your collection is sharded, then you need to specify the shard key as a tuple, using the :attr:`shard_key` attribute of :attr:`~mongomotor.Document.meta`.
-This ensures that the shard key is sent with the query when calling the :meth:`~mongoengine.document.Document.save` or :meth:`~mongoengine.document.Document.update` method on an existing :class:`~mongomotor.Document` instance::
+This ensures that the shard key is sent with the query when calling the :meth:`~mongomotor.Document.save` or :meth:`~mongomotor.document.Document.update` method on an existing :class:`~mongomotor.Document` instance::

     class LogEntry(Document):